moneytech/cadex-os/README.md

 # The Cadex OS

 Cadex OS is a Unix-like Linux-based operating system.
 Cadex OS is Unix-like because some of the code in libc are from the source code of Unix (Minix), and Cadex OS is Linux-based because some of the core components used like the ELF parser and some of the lbraries are from older versions of Linux (2.1 and 0.1).
-This is a fork of the repo https://github.com/dthain/basekernel
+This is based on the (basekernel)[https://github.com/dthain/basekernel] project

 If you want to build apps for something _**different**_ than Windows, Linux, or MacOS, Cadex OS may be a good place to try out your new ideas.
 Cadex OS has all the libraries and APIs to create your own app.